Projected coordinate system: Projections

-Easting-Northing
+Easting and northing

 Every map projection has a natural origin, e.g., at which the ellipsoid and flat map surfaces coincide, at which point the projection formulas generate a coordinate of (0,0).
 To ensure that the northing and easting coordinates on a map are not negative (thus making measurement, communication, and computation easier), map projections may set up a false origin, specified in terms of false northing and false easting values, that offset the true origin.
-For example, in UTM, the origin of each northern zone is a point on the equator 500km west of the central meridian of the zone (the edge of the zone itself is just under 400km to the west).
+For example, in UTM, the origin of each northern zone is a point on the equator 500 km west of the central meridian of the zone (the edge of the zone itself is just under 400 km to the west).
 This has the desirable effect of making all coordinates within the zone positive values, being east and north of the origin.
 Because of this, they are often referred to as the easting and northing.

 Grid north

 Grid north (GN) is a navigational term referring to the direction northwards along the grid lines of a map projection.
 It is contrasted with true north (the direction of the North Pole) and magnetic north (the direction in which a compass needle points).
 Many topographic maps, including those of the United States Geological Survey and Great Britain's Ordnance Survey, indicate the difference between grid north, true north, and magnetic north.

 The grid lines on Ordnance Survey maps divide the UK into one-kilometre squares, east of an imaginary zero point in the Atlantic Ocean, west of Cornwall.
 The grid lines point to a Grid North, varying slightly from True North.
-This variation is zero on the central meridian (north-south line) of the map, which is at two degrees West of the Prime Meridian, and greatest at the map edges.
+This variation is zero on the central meridian (north-south line) of the map, which is at two degrees west of the Prime Meridian, and greatest at the map edges.
 The difference between grid north and true north is very small and can be ignored for most navigation purposes.
 The difference exists because the correspondence between a flat map and the round Earth is necessarily imperfect.

 At the South Pole, grid north conventionally points northwards along the Prime Meridian.
 Since the meridians converge at the poles, true east and west directions change rapidly in a condition similar to gimbal lock.
 Grid north solves this problem.